elliotchance/vsql/docs/benchmark.rst

 +------------+---------+--------+--------+-------+--------+--------+-------+-------+
 | 2021-09-04 | v0.11.0 | 5107   | 129252 | 0.378 |        |        |       | [1]_  |
 +------------+---------+--------+--------+-------+--------+--------+-------+-------+

 ..
+[6] v0.15.0 introduced transactions, but this wasn't stabalised until v0.16.1.
+The benchmark now runs true transactions (which is technically two more SQL statements than before).

+..
 [5] The recent two patches focused on fixes to do with concurrent read/write to the same file.
 This is critical general reliability and for transactions